-Women only own 36% of the small businesses in America, reports the National Women’s Business Council.
-And according to the Harvard Business Review, a big reason for this gender gap is due to lack of funding.
+Women only own 39% of the small businesses in America, reports the National Women’s Business Council.
+According to the Harvard Business Review, a big reason for this gender gap is the lack of funding.
 In fact, a national study found that female-led small businesses receive less than half of the financial investments and financing as businesses owned by men.
 This funding disparity is especially startling because women-owned businesses statistically generate 10% more revenue over five years.

 If you are a female entrepreneur looking to launch a small business or expand your existing business, a growing number of lenders and financial institutions are offering unique small business loans for women to help close the financial gap and even the playing field.